jameson5555/time_travel_television/README.md

 # angular-sprout — The scalable angular seed app
-Angular Sprout exists to give developers the simplest possible best practices base on which to build scalable angular applications.
+Angular Sprout exists to give developers the simplest possible best practices base on which to scale angular applications.
 Its worth noting that, though minimal, Angular Sprout is highly opinionated and is not everything to everyone, or anyone for that matter.

 ## Running Angular-Sprout
  - Point your webserver of choice to the root.